Skip to content

 Blood Sugar Response to Roti

-Understanding how roti affects your blood glucose helps optimize meal composition and timing.
+Understanding how roti impacts blood glucose helps optimize meal composition and timing.

 Typical Glucose Response Curve

-Pairing roti with protein and fiber-rich accompaniments significantly reduces glucose peak and provides balanced nutrition:
+Pairing roti with protein and vegetables significantly reduces blood sugar spikes:

 Cultural Significance